We discovered artist Stuart Dunkel when his paintings first came into the Shain Gallery. It was love at first sight!

 I like to paint real size.
 If the mouse is three inches I like him to be three inches in the painting.
 I also paint on a smaller scale because I like my paintings to be more affordable.
 So, mostly it’s for affordability and because they sell well.
 I’m working on a landscape and it’s a 9×12 because the mouse is overlooking a larger scene.

 Is there a piece that you’ve created that has been the most fun to paint?

-They are all fun except when I have deadline that makes it work.
-Painting a mouse with a fig is probably my favorite because I love figs and they are sort of mouse shaped.
-I like to look for mouse shaped fruits and veggies when I shop or ones that fit along well with a mouse.
+They are all fun except when I have a deadline that makes it work.
+Painting a mouse with a fig is probably my favorite because I love figs and they are sort of mouse-shaped.
+I like to look for mouse-shaped fruits and veggies when I shop or ones that fit along well with a mouse.

 What emotions do you hope people will feel as they view your work?